When you mix a Siberian Husky with an Australian Shepherd, you get what’s commonly known as an “Aussie Husky” or some find Ausberian a little funnier!

 After firm training, the Aussie Husky would be a great companion for kids, playing and chasing balls for hours, at the same time being loyal and providing protection.

-However, what comes with this hybrid is a dog that needs a lot of time and attention.
+However, what comes with this crossbreed is a dog that needs a lot of time and attention.
 You will need to provide A LOT of exercise on a daily basis.
 Exercise for two 1 hour periods every day, consisting of high-intensity physical activity.

-This is a hybrid that desires your attention, from exercise, training and general love and affection so to know if this is the dog for you you’ll need to ask yourself if you can give a lot of your time, all the time…
+This is a dog that desires your attention, from exercise, training and general love and affection so to know if this is the dog for you you’ll need to ask yourself if you can give a lot of your time, all the time…

 Does a Husky Australian Shepherd Mix Shed